AliK207/HMI/README.md

 # HMI
-Human and Machine Interaction : practical work for the Interaction man and machine course
+Human and Machine Interaction : practical work for the Interaction human and machine course